Kevin-AC/FrontendMentorChallenges/README-template.md

 Users should be able to:

-- Fill in the form and see the card details update in real-time
-- Receive error messages when the form is submitted if:
-  - Any input field is empty
-  - The card number, expiry date, or CVC fields are in the wrong format
-- View the optimal layout depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size
-- See hover, active, and focus states for interactive elements on the page
+- See hover states for all interactive elements on the page
+- Receive an error message when the `form` is submitted if:
+  - The `input` field is empty
+  - The email address is not formatted correctly

 ### Screenshot